 respectively.

-In very simple words, semaphore is a variable which can hold only a non-negative Integer value, shared between all the threads, with operations wait and signal, which work as follow:
+In very simple words, the semaphore is a variable that can hold only a non-negative Integer value, shared between all the threads, with operations wait and signal, which work as follow:

 else <block and enqueue the process>;